lee-joanne/cork-paints/README.md

   - Landing Page

     - The landing page contains a large photograph of a painting on a canvas which matches the purple (#78748F) colour scheme and centered text in the middle.
-The text has white font and has a purple background for contrast.
+The large heading text has white font and has a purple background for contrast.
 The landing page explains what Cork Paints is, where they are, and what they offer in very brief statements.

     - The hero image contains an eyecatching animation of zooming up to grab the user's attention.